-Ashiyana Guesthouse, March 2004.
+March 2004.
 My visit to the Rajasthani city of Jaipur was one of the most frustrating experiences of my two-month trip around India.
 Everything about the place proved to be a long, hot, aggressive, hassle-ridden struggle.
-Even finding a place to bed down was hard work for my travel buddy Allan and I. Embarking on a wild goose chase around the city; we eventually found refuge at this private guesthouse, but only after the owner threatened to call the police on us because he thought we were Israelis!
-But in the end, thank god for small mercies, Ashiyana Guesthouse turned out to be a decent enough place and our prickly host mellowed out a bit towards the end, even agreeing to pose for this picture.
+Even finding a place to bed down was hard work for my travel buddy Allan and I. Embarking on a wild goose chase around the city, we eventually found refuge at this private guesthouse, but only after the owner threatened to call the police because he thought we were Israelis!
+In the end… thank god for small mercies… Ashiyana Guesthouse turned out to be a decent enough place and our prickly host mellowed out, even agreeing to pose for this picture.

-With Local Father & Son, March 2004.
-Out on Jaipur’s streets and we found ourselves the recipients of much unwanted attention.
+March 2004.
+Out on Jaipur’s streets, we found ourselves the recipients of much unwanted attention.
 In fact, Allan and I could barely walk a few yards without being confronted by touts and scammers.
 The barrage was relentless, considerably delaying our route to Hawa Mahal, the city’s eighteenth century royal residence.
-But one pleasant moment that did stand out was this friendly father and son, who stopped us to say hello.
-The dad seemed so happy to meet us; he wasn’t selling anything or trying to lure us to some shady jewelry shop.
-He just wanted to practice his English, find out where we were from and have his picture taken with one of us.
+But one pleasant moment was this friendly father and son who stopped us just to say hello, no strings attached.
+They weren’t selling anything or trying to lure us to some shady jewelry shop.
+The dad just wanted to practice his English, find out where we were from and have his picture taken with us.

-Jaipur From Atop Nahargarh, March 2004.
+March 2004.
 When we got to the top the fort was closed, which seemed like a typically Jaipur state of affairs.
-But we wouldn’t be denied the victory of having conquered it; so we celebrated with some supermarket beers, gazing out over the alleged Pink City.
-By far my favourite moment of our brief stay in the city, it has stayed with me over the last thirteen years.
-To read more about my experiences here, take a look at my short story Fear and Loathing in Jaipur.
+But we wouldn’t be denied the victory of having conquered it!
+So we celebrated with some supermarket beers, gazing out over the alleged Pink City.
+By far my favourite moment of our brief visit, it has stayed long in the memory these past last fourteen years.